akosiorek/akosiorek.github.io/_notes/2019-06-12-stacked_capsule_autoencoders.markdown

   </figcaption>
 </figure>

 # Why bother?
-talk about results

-I hope I have managed to convince you that learning capsule-like representation is possible, and that it might be a good idea.
+I hope I have managed to convince you that learning capsule-like representation is possible.
+Why is it a good idea?
+While we still have to scale the method to complicated real-world imagery, the initial results are quite promising.
+It turns out that the object capsules can learn to specialise to different types of objects.
+When we clustered the presence probabilities of object capsules we found that, to our surprise,  representations of objects from the same class are grouped tightly together.
+Simply looking up the label that examples in a given cluster correspond to resulted in a state-of-the-art classification accuracy on two datasets: MNIST (98.5%) and SVHN (55%).
+We also took a model trained on MNIST and simulated unseen viewpoints by performing affine transformations of the digits, and also achieved state-of-the-art unsupervised performance (92.2%), which shows that learned representations are in fact robust to viewpoint changes.
+Results on Cifar10 are not quite as good, but still promising.
+In future work, we are going to explore more expressive approaches to image reconstruction, instead of fixed templates, and hopefully scale up to more complicated data.

 This is the end of high-level intuitions, and we now proceed to some technical descriptions, albeit also high-level ones.
 This might be a good place to stop reading if you are not into that sort of thing.